Level-2/Dice/README.md

 [Dice PHP Dependency Injection Container](https://r.je/dice.html)
 ======================================

+_Please note: This version is a fork that provides a few fixes that have not yet been merged into the Original Repo mantained by Tom Butler._

 Dice is a minimalist Dependency Injection Container for PHP with a focus on being lightweight and fast as well as requiring as little configuration as possible.

 Project Goals
 -------------

-1) To be lightweight and not a huge library with dozens of files (Dice is a single 100 line class) yet support all features (and more) offered by much more complex containers
+1) To be lightweight and not a huge library with dozens of files (Dice is a single class) yet support all features (and more) offered by much more complex containers

 2) To "just work".
 Basic functionality should work with zero configuration